RESOLUTIONS FOR DISCUSSION

 NOTICE OF CHANGE TO PROCESS

 The Academic Senate for California Community Colleges meets biannually in Plenary session to adopt resolutions which become the basis for future Senate policies and which drive the work of its standing and ad hoc committees.
-Due to the continuing COVID-19 pandemic, the Fall 2020 Plenary Session will be held virtually on November 5-7, 2020.
-As a result, for the fall 2020 term, the ASCCC will be conducting Resolutions voting online using the software company Poll Everywhere.
+Due to the continuing COVID-19 pandemic, the Fall 2021 Plenary Session will be held as a hybrid November 4-6, 2021.
+As a result, for the fall 2021 term, the ASCCC will be conducting Resolutions voting online using the software company Poll Everywhere.

 MEMBER SENATE RESPONSIBILITY - NOTIFICATION OF DELEGATES TO ASCCC